Masterclass for Secondary Teachers on Assessment & Best Practices

-- Four core live webinars are recorded fall 2022, and made available until August 2024.
+- Four core live webinars are recorded in the spring 2023, and made available until December, 2023.
 For those keen to participate again, they will be able to review the content and gain new perspectives.

 - Because the live webinars are recorded for on-demand access after the session, learning groups of registered participants such as PLCs can get together to watch a session, pause it for discussions, and revisit any content that needs further consideration.

-- We are providing access to the recordings and supplemental resources (including C2L Insiders' Online Community) until August 2024.
+- We are providing access to the recordings and supplemental resources until December 2023.

 “Because the Connect2Learning team is actively involved in research and writing, they are constantly on the forefront of evolving trends and best practices in K-12 education.
 I consider them to be the best in the business.”